ajgoras/Sliding-Puzzle/README.md

 ### Features

-- Solving your own pictures
+- Solving your own images
-- Cropping or stretching your own picture
+- Cropping or stretching your own image for a non-quadrant image
 - Three levels of difficulty
 - Mixing puzzle functionality
 - Puzzle reset functionality